5ketcher/openvpt-standard/docs/VPAT-Minor-Explainer.md

 - create permanent “child identities”,
 - or become trackable across the internet.

-**VPAT Minor Standard** provides a way for a platform to learn only this:
+The **OpenVPT Minor Standard** provides a way for a platform to learn only this:

 > “This user is old enough for the feature / service.”